HenBOMB/Py-Slime-Simulation/README.md

 # Python Slime-Simulation

-Based on this paper: https://uwe-repository.worktribe.com/output/980579
+Based on this paper:

+Simple python pogram based on this [slime simulation paper](https://uwe-repository.worktribe.com/output/980579), using compute shaders to run the simulation.

 ##  Default Configuration